 These PDF worksheets, covering statutory spelling words for years 5 and 6, are an excellent way for children in UKS2 to revise and practise spelling these words.

-The words included in this resource are often misspelt and are words that pupils must learn (equip, bruise, bargain, shoulder, restaurant, achieve, familiar, thorough, foreign, persuade, queue, neighbour, leisure).
+The words included in this resource are often misspelt and are words that pupils must learn (equip, bruise, bargain, shoulder, restaurant, achieve, familiar, thorough, foreign, persuade, queue, neighbour, leisure)from the Year 5 and 6 word list.

 The worksheets include five different activities in which children look at spelling patterns, identify misspelt words and apply their spellings in context.
 They can be used within lessons, as an assessment or as a homework task.